 Letters of recommendation must emphasize professional accomplishments and desirable qualities and should explain why the applicant would be a good candidate for the program.

-Interview
+Interview skills

 The bottom line

 Getting accepted into an MBA program is a competitive process, particularly at the most prestigious schools.
-As you embark upon this effort, be sure to do your research.
+As you embark on this effort, be sure to do your research.
 Track application deadlines and lay the groundwork for a compelling application.
 Plan on gaining relevant work experience, building relationships with potential references and preparing for the GMAT or GRE.